 Important Dates for the Barnert family

 This web page shows only a small excerpt of our Barnert research.
-Another 535 words (38 lines of text) covering the years 1115, 1148, 1320, 1702, 1738, 1903, 1672, 1697, 1641, 1683, 1685, 1693, 1685, 1764, 1685, 1697, 1768 and 1697 are included under the topic Early Barnert History in all our PDF Extended History products and printed products wherever possible.
+Another 268 words (19 lines of text) covering the years 1115, 1148, 1320, 1702, 1738, 1903, 1672, 1697, 1641, 1683, 1685, 1693, 1685, 1764, 1685, 1697, 1768 and 1697 are included under the topic Early Barnert History in all our PDF Extended History products and printed products wherever possible.

 Barnert Spelling Variations

 During the lifetime of an individual person, his name was often spelt by church officials and medieval scribes the way it sounded.
 An examination of the many different origins of each name has revealed many spelling variations for the name: Bernard, Barnard, Bernyrd, Barnerd, Barnart, Barnert, Barnarde and many more.

 Early Notables of the Barnert family (pre 1700)

 Another 87 words (6 lines of text) are included under the topic Early Barnert Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barnert family

 Ireland's Great Potato Famine left the country's inhabitants in extreme poverty and starvation.
 Many families left their homeland for North America for the promise of work, freedom and land ownership.
 Although the Irish were not free of economic and racial discrimination in North America, they did contribute greatly to the rapid development of bridges, canals, roads, and railways.
 Eventually, they would be accepted in other areas such as commerce, education, and the arts.
 An examination of immigration and passenger lists revealed many bearing the name Barnert: Nathanill Bernard, who arrived in St. Christopher in 1635; Francis Bernard, who came to Virginia in 1665; James Bernard, a servant sent to Virginia in 1662.